 In addition, as a private company, MSN focuses solely on supporting the business of its physician clients.
 MSN is not subject to juggling shareholder demands, such as percentage growth goals and higher stock prices.
 Instead, MSN is focused on meeting physician expectations of more accountability and increased revenues.

 MSN estimates a billing fee based on each practice’s scope of work.
 Critical areas to consider in proposing a fee include average payment per procedure, payer mix, electronic interfaces and mix of modalities.
 MSN views the billing fee as the level of resources physicians will allocate for collection of their revenues.
-Although MSN may not always be the cheapest option, experience shows Clients more than make up the difference in bottom line results.
+Although MSN may not always be the least expensive option, experience shows Clients more than make up the difference in bottom line results.

 No. MSN’s billing fee is comprehensive and includes all start-up activities.

 All billing and accounts receivable management functions are handled in an established MSN billing office with trained, experienced billing personnel.
 However, we are willing to discuss alternative options and related costs.

 Yes.
 During the onboarding phase, our coding staff evaluates physician documentation and provides feedback to all providers.
 Physician education is one of our strengths, and MSN maintains an extensive library of coding resources, which may be either reviewed in client-specific meetings or accessed on demand.

 Absolutely.
 There is a substantial correlation between contracts negotiated and the health of a practice’s bottom line.
 MSN advises its Clients about prospective contracts by providing an analysis of the potential impact of a particular contract; anticipated volume and if current business is compromised; and the impact of a specific fee schedule.

 Yes, MSN provides third-party insurance credentialing as part of its standard billing service agreements.
 There are also options for contracting for hospital privileging through MSN Practice Management Services.